authcrunch/.github/README.md

 * **Peace of Mind**: Benefit from the stability and reliability of a well-maintained library with a proven track record in securing Caddy web applications.

 **Embrace the Confidence of Secure Applications.
-Choose AuthCrunch.**
+Choose Caddy Security and AuthCrunch.**

 Review documentation: [docs.authcrunch.com](https://docs.authcrunch.com)